 The best place to begin the hunt for a home in Jacksonville will be online.
 Consulting reputable property portals is a good way for prospective residents of Jacksonville to get a feel for the different types of property available in each neighbourhood, and how much to budget.

-Important things to consider when looking for a home in Jacksonville include proximity to places of work, amenities, shopping hubs and access to major roads.
+Important things to consider when looking for a home in Jacksonville include proximity to amenities, shopping hubs, transport infrastructure and one's place of work.
 Lifestyle considerations will also come into play.
-Those moving to Jacksonville with children should also consider the proximity to good public schools and space requirements when searching for a home.

 Renting accommodation in Jacksonville

-Though Jacksonville’s economy is on the up and more people are seeing the potential lifestyle benefits of moving to the River City, the demand for property is relatively stable and new arrivals won’t find it too difficult to secure a rental contract.
+Though Jacksonville’s economy is on the up and more people are seeing the potential lifestyle benefits of moving to the city, the demand for property is relatively stable and new arrivals won’t find it too difficult to secure a rental contract.

 Making an application